Best Open Water Swimming Destinations 2026

 Essential Open Water Swimming Gear

 Goggles: Invest in well-fitting, leak-free open water goggles with tinted or mirrored lenses for bright conditions.
-Brands like Zoggs, Speedo, and THEMAGIC5 (custom-molded) are popular.
-15-60 USD.
+Brands like Zoggs Predator Flex, Speedo Rift, and THEMAGIC5 (custom-molded to your face) are popular. $15–60.

 Wetsuit (optional): A triathlon-specific wetsuit provides buoyancy and warmth.
 Permitted in most organized swims when water temperature is below 20 degrees.
-Not permitted in English Channel or some traditional marathon swims.
-150-500 USD.
+Not permitted in English Channel swims or some traditional marathon events. $150–500.

-Swim skin: A non-neoprene bodysuit that provides minimal thermal protection and UV coverage without the buoyancy of a wetsuit.
-Used in warm-water swims and in events that prohibit wetsuits.
-50-150 USD.
+Swim skin: A non-neoprene bodysuit providing minimal thermal protection and UV coverage without the buoyancy of a wetsuit.
+Used in warm-water swims and events that prohibit wetsuits. $50–150.

 Tow float: An inflatable buoy that attaches to your waist with a short leash and trails behind you.
-It makes you visible to boats and can be used as a flotation aid in an emergency.
+It makes you visible to boats and provides emergency flotation.
 The Royal Life Saving Society recommends tow floats for all open water swimmers.
-Essential for any unsupervised open water swim.
-20-40 USD.
+Essential for any unsupervised swim. $20–40.

-Ear plugs: Cold water entering the ear canal can cause disorientation and, over time, surfer’s ear (exostosis).
-Silicone ear plugs from 5 USD.
+Ear plugs: Cold water in the ear canal causes disorientation and, over time, surfer’s ear (exostosis).
+Silicone ear plugs from $5.

 Anti-chafe balm: Long swims cause friction burns at the neck, armpits, and groin.
 Apply liberally before any swim over 2 km.
-Body Glide or Vaseline.
-5-10 USD.
+Body Glide or Vaseline. $5–10.

 GPS watch: A swim-specific GPS watch tracks your distance, pace, and route.
-The Garmin Swim 2, Apple Watch Ultra, or COROS Pace 3 are popular options.
+The Garmin Swim 2, Apple Watch Ultra 2, or COROS Pace 3 are the most widely used options.
+More on GPS tech in our best GPS watches for adventure travel guide.

 Building Up to Your First Open Water Swim